Venus and Mars/Rock Show: Releases

 "Venus and Mars" also has a reprise that appears on the Venus and Mars album, which serves to open the second side of the LP record.
 The reprise incorporates some science fiction lyrics and sound effects, reflecting McCartney's reading Isaac Asimov at the time the song was recorded.

-The single version of the medley was released on the History disc of the 2-disc compilation Wingspan: Hits and History.
+The single version of the medley has been released on the compilation albums Wingspan: Hits and History (2001), and the deluxe editions of Pure McCartney (2016) and Wings.
+The single edit was also included on The 7" Singles Box in 2022.

 Both songs are also included on the live album Wings Over America, combined in a medley with "Jet".

 In 2014 the medley was covered by Kiss on The Art of McCartney covers album.